 Email marketing can be a very effective way to cultivate relationships with your followers.
-Of course, you need to convince them to subscribe to your newsletter in order to leverage this channel effectively.
+Of course, you need to convince them to sign up to your newsletter in order to leverage this channel effectively.

 That means familiarizing yourself with email sign up form best practices.
 Whether that’s through an email popup, designated landing page, or other type of design, this needs to compel people to submit their email addresses and get them excited to open your newsletters.